 – Trotter (mix of running and walking, or able to complete a 11-15 minute mile)

 The Iconic Seattle waves are open to walkers and non-competitive participants.
-This year’s iconic waves include: Starbucks, Top Pot Doughnut, Pearl Jam and Dick’s Drive-in.
+This year’s iconic waves include: Starbucks, Top Pot Doughnut, Pearl Jam, Dick’s Drive-in, and Rave Green - Sounders FC.

 Yes.
 After you register, you may change your wave by following the directions here.
 Please note that there will be a $10 donation for each change.
 This will not count towards your fundraising total.